Zidmann/QlikLib/README.md

 | file_excel_sheet | Load data from an excel document and put them in a table |

+### date.qvs : Module containing all the date management functions
 | Name | Description |
 | ---- | ---- |
 | date_year |  |